MelonPHP/MelonPHP/README.md

     ->SetTitle("Example page")
     ->SetLanguage("ru")
     ->SetBody(
-      // same code from pre example but with arguments (new HtmlColumn)
+      // there same code from pre example but with arguments (new HtmlColumn)
       ->AddItem($args[0] /* title */)
       ->AddItem($args[1] /* text */)